 We work with communities to help protect girls from violence and challenge discrimination, so that they can grow up to take control of their own futures.

-Your sponsorship will make a huge difference to a child’s life this Christmas.
+Your sponsorship will make a huge difference to a child’s life.

 Where your sponsorship money goes